+Members of Kosmos Society are meeting in Latin study groups.
 For those who wish to learn or continue Latin, there are a number of resources available online.
-Here are a few places to start (links to external resources):
+Here are a few resources we have found useful (links to external resources):

 Learning Latin language